GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/processSlits.rst

 Purpose
 -------

-This primitive replaces CR-affected pixels in each individual slit viewer image (taken from the current stream) with their equivalents from the median frame of those images, and extracts slit object profiles to flux-weight the images' offsets (relative to the coincident science frame) from which it computes the mean exposure epoch.
+For each CR-corrected slit viewer frame taken from the current stream, this primitive extracts the object profiles within and uses them to flux-weight the image's offset (relative to the coincident science frame) and then uses that to compute the mean exposure epoch for the entire series of inputs.

 Inputs and Outputs
 ------------------